Which is the best

 The K-21 has

 bags are activated, before entering the water.
-Besides the
+Only some modern IFVs

 entered service with Sweden in 1993.
-Vehicle was also exported to
+The CV90 recommended itself as

 welded steel armor hull.
 Appliqué armor can be added.
 It is

-the older Russian IFVs and ACVs.
-All-round protection is against 14.5-mm
+the older Russian IFVs and airborne combat vehicles.
+All-round protection is against 14.5 mm

 armor-piercing rounds.
 Latest versions of the CV90